 At 25 and 46 full frame megapixels, they signalled Nikon's intent at taking back some of the market from Sony.

 Both cameras were well received although the available lens line up was disappointing.
-This was partly negated by the addition of an adaptor for Nikon’s DLSR lens range.
+This was partly negated by the addition of an adapter for Nikon’s DLSR lens range.

 Very shortly after Nikon’s announcement came Canon’s reply, the EOS R. Featuring a 30MP sensor and a price in the Z6, a7III ballpark, the full frame mirrorless market suddenly got very competitive.